 Cover up an old floor

 Whether you’re replacing an old shabby bathroom flooring tile or installing a new one, you can’t beat ceramic or stone tile for durability and appearance.
 When laid properly, it’s virtually a forever floor tiling that requires almost no care and maintenance.
 And you can select materials from a vast array of colors and textures.
 We’ll cover how to install tile in a few steps.

 What’s equally attractive is that you can lay a first-class tile floor yourself, often in one weekend, and save the $500 to $1,500 cost of hiring a pro.

-The key to keeping the job simple is to cover the old vinyl or other flooring with a new thin underlayment that gives you a fresh, clean start.
+The key to keeping the how to tile a floor job simple is to cover the old vinyl or other flooring with a new thin underlayment that gives you a fresh, clean start.
 No messy tear-out and repair.
 In this article, we’ll demonstrate how to install a thin “backer board” over the old floor tiling.
 Then we’ll cover tile-setting techniques, from layout and cutting to grout and cleanup.

-This is a two-day project for most bathrooms, even if you’re not familiar with laying tile.
+This is a two-day how to install tile floor project for most bathrooms, even if you’re not familiar with laying tile.
 If you’re comfortable using basic hand tools and have the patience to align tiles just right, you can handle laying tile.
 The entire cost of this laying tile project for a typical bath ranges from $300 to $600.

 Estimating the Cost of a Tile Project